Skip to Main Content

 • Remember to close your browser when done.

-Go to library.case.edu and look for the Search Discovery box (midway down the page, to the right).
+Go to library.case.edu and find the Search Discovery box:

-Step 1: format your search after giving careful thought to the terms which most accurately represent your topic on a broad level.
+Step 1: Think about keywords which reflect your topic on a broad level.
 The best searches are small strings of nouns.
-Terms are connected by logical operators: AND, OR, NOT, but the AND operator is understood and doesn’t need to be explicitly included.
-Generally avoid terms such as: relationship, effect, or impact which relate search terms to each other.
-You may use a single asterisk to stand in for multiple characters: wom*n = woman or women, music* = music or musician or musical.
-Phrases should be put in quotes: “united states”.
+You can connect terms by logical operators (AND, OR, NOT), but avoid using terms such as "effect" or "impact" which relate search terms to each other.
+Use a single asterisk to stand in for multiple characters: wom*n = woman or women, music* = music or musician or musical.
+Use quotation marks around phrases: “united states”.
+Note: EBSCO offers a detailed 'help' section, found in the top right within your search results.

-Step 3: limit to a subject.
-Under Limit by Subject, click Show More … and make a selection.
+Step 3: Under Limit by Subject, click Show More … and choose one (or two) which seem relevant to your topic.
 These are terms which show up in the indexing for an article or the full text of an article.
-Choose one (or two) which seems relevant to your topic.

 a.
 Note the article title.